OctoArts Films

 OctoArts Films (also known as OctoArts Films International for foreign films) is a Filipino film production and distribution company founded in 1989 by Orly R. Ilacad.
 A veteran record producer, Ilacad only decided to establish the film company when producer Simon Ongpin agreed to be its head.

+In 2024, OctoArts Films established its YouTube channel making available online the movies they have produced and released since 1990.
+In addition, the production company also acquired some of the film libraries from defunct movie productions (CineSuerte, Moviestars Production (co-distributed with Solar Pictures with few exceptions), Four-N Films, Tagalog Ilang-Ilang Productions, Lea Productions, etc.) making them available also online.